-Opening a bank account Credit and credit cards Personal financial goals Understanding a paycheck and its deductions Making financial investments 5 weeks For Support: Re-teaching and review Allotted time for activities and responses Graphic organizers Text material annotated and summarized For Enhancement Modification of content and student products Testing accommodations Authentic assessments Pre-teaching of vocabulary and concepts CRLLKSP 1 - 9 9.1.8.CDM.1 9.1.8.CP.2 9.1.8.F1.2 9.1.8.FP.2 9.1.8.FP.3 Formative Assessment Questioning - Class discussion - Describe why it is good to have a financial plan for your future.
-Classwork - Vocabulary terms on personal finance Summative Assessment Technology based projects - Write a current event topic on finance Alternative assessments DBQ - Why is it important to have a good credit score?
-What are some ways that this can be accomplished? --- -- --- ---
+Main Topic Opening a bank account Credit and credit cards Personal financial goals Understanding a paycheck and its deductions Making financial investments 5 weeks For Support: Re-teaching and review Allotted time for activities and responses Graphic organizers Text material annotated and summarized CRLLKSP 1 - 9 9.1.8.CDM.1 9.1.8.CP.2 9.1.8.FI.2 9.1.8.FP.2 9.1.8.FP.3 Formative Assessment Questioning - Class discussion - Describe why it is good to have a financial plan for your future.
+Classwork - Vocabulary terms on personal finance For Enhancement: Summative Assessment Technology based projects.
+Write a current event topic on finance Alternative assessments DBQ - Why is it important to have a good credit score?
+What are some ways that this can be accomplished?
+Field trips into community Demonstrate use of laundry facilities at a laundromat Purchase appropriate clothing Understand how to organize and prepare yourself for workday For Support: CRLLKSP 1 - 9 9.1.8.CP.1 9.1.8.CP.2 9.1.8.CP.2 9.1.8.FI.2 9.1.8.FP.2 9.1.8.FP.3 Formative Assessment Classwork - Complete a chart detailing job opportunities that are available in the community of Rutherford Current events - What is a community resource?
+Summative Assessment Rubric - Students will complete a writing assignment: What is the best way to prepare your clothes for work?

-Field trips into community Demonstrate use of laundry facilities at a laundromat Purchase appropriate clothing Understand how to organize and prepare yourself for workday 5 Weeks For Support: Small group instruction Modified homework assignments Modified assessments For Enhancement Provide extension activities CRLLKSP 1 - 9 9.1.8.CP.1 9.1.8.CP.2 9.1.8.FI.2 9.1.8.FP.2 9.1.8.FP.3 9.1.8.FP.4 Current events - What is a community resource?
-Summative Assessment - Rubric - students will complete a writing assignment: What is the best way to prepare your clothes for work Main Topic Job internships Complete job evaluations Demonstrate appropriate behavior on the job site Complete a written reflection on their work experience 5 Weeks Adjusting the pace of lessons For Support: Small group instruction Modified homework assignments Modified assessments For Enhancement Provide extension activities Adjusting the pace of lessons CRLLKSP 1 - 9 9.2.8.CAP.2 9.2.8.CAP.3 9.2.8.CAP.8 9.2.8.CAP.9 9.2.8.CAP.12 9.4.8.CI.3 9.4.8.CI.4 Formative Assessment Entry/Exit Tickets - Name 5 things that you learned from your experience on the job.
-Classwork - Examine what is acceptable behavior on the job.
-Summative Assessment - Google slides presentation on work experience
+Job internships Complete job evaluations Demonstrate appropriate behavior on the job site Complete a written reflection on their work experience 5 Weeks For Support: Small group instruction Modified homework assignments Modified assessments For Enhancement Provide extension activities Adjusting the pace of lessons CRLLKSP 1 - 9 9.2.8.CAP.2 9.2.8.CAP.3 9.2.8.CAP.8 9.2.8.CAP.9 9.2.8.CAP.12 9.4.8.CI.3 9.4.8.CI.4 Formative Assessment Entry/Exit Tickets - name 5 things that you learned from your experience on the job Classwork - examine what is acceptable behavior on the job.
+Summative Assessment Google slides presentation on Work Experience Main Topic: Understanding public transportation Travel using bus and train system Compare/contract public transportation vs owning a car Read and navigate a map 5 Weeks Small group instruction Modified homework assignments Modified assessments For Enhancement: Provide extension activities Adjusting the pace of lessons CRLLKSP 1 - 9 9.1.8.CMD.1 9.1.8.CP.1 9.1.8.CP.2 9.2.8.CAP.9 9.2.8.CAP.12 9.4.8.CI.3 9.4.8.CI.4 Formative Assessment Roleplay with money Classwork - Discussion, using real money Roleplay with cash register Summative Assessment - using money in real life situations